vzhou842/victorzhou.com/content/posts/2019-07-24-intro-to-rnns.md

 $$
 <figcaption>Don't skim over these equations.
 Stop and stare at this for a minute.
 Also, remember that the weights are <i>matrices</i> and the other variables are <i>vectors</i>.</figcaption>

 All the weights are applied using matrix multiplication, and the biases are added to the resulting products.
-We then use [tanh](https://en.wikipedia.org/wiki/Hyperbolic_function) as an activation function for the first equation (other activations like [sigmoid](https://en.wikipedia.org/wiki/Sigmoid_function) can also be used).
+We then use [tanh](https://en.wikipedia.org/wiki/Hyperbolic_function) as an activation function for the first equation (but other activations like [sigmoid](https://en.wikipedia.org/wiki/Sigmoid_function) can also be used).

 > No idea what an activation function is?
 Read my [introduction to Neural Networks](/blog/intro-to-neural-networks/) like I mentioned.
 Seriously.